zama-ai/concrete-ml/docs/developer-guide/project_setup.md

 {% hint style="danger" %}
 For Windows users, the `setup_os_deps.sh` script does not install dependencies because of how many different installation methods there are/lack of a single package manager.

-The first step is to [install Python](project_setup.md#python) (as some of our dev tools depend on it), then [Poetry](project_setup.md#poetry).
-In addition to installing Python, you are still going to need the following software available on path on Windows, as some of our basic dev tools depend on them:
+The first step is to [install Python](project_setup.md#python) (as some of the dev tools depend on it), then [Poetry](project_setup.md#poetry).
+In addition to installing Python, you are still going to need the following software available on path on Windows, as some of the basic dev tools depend on them:

 - git [https://gitforwindows.org/](https://gitforwindows.org/)
 - jq [https://github.com/stedolan/jq/releases](https://github.com/stedolan/jq/releases)